 An Exorcism Was Performed on the Set of the Sequel

-Concerned about the use of real skeletons on the set of the first film, Native American actor and Poltergeist II: The Other Side star Will Sampson performed an exorcism on the set of the second film in 1984.
+Concerned about the use of real skeletons on the set of the first film, Native American actor and "Poltergeist II: The Other Side" star Will Sampson performed an exorcism on the set of the second film in 1984.
 According to Williams, he went to the set late at night by himself to do it.
 The next day, the cast supposedly felt relieved.

-Julian Beck, who starred as Kane in Poltergeist II: The Other Side, died of stomach cancer at age 60.
-He was diagnosed before he accepted the role, and he passed away in September 1985, months before the film even came out in theaters.
-In June 1987, Will Sampson, the actor who performed the exorcism, died of malnutrition and postoperative kidney failure at age 53.
+Julian Beck, who starred as Kane in "Poltergeist II: The Other Side," died of stomach cancer at age 60.
+He was diagnosed before he accepted the role, and he died in September 1985, months before the film came out in theaters.
+In June 1987, Sampson, the actor who performed the exorcism, died of malnutrition and postoperative kidney failure at age 53.
 While their deaths may not seem so unusual, some fans still believe they're connected to the curse.

 Poltergeist's Young Star Died at 12

-The untimely passing of Poltergeist's iconic young star Heather O'Rourke (aka Carol Anne, who said the famous line, "They're heeere") was incredibly young when she died of cardiac arrest and septic shock caused by a misdiagnosed intestinal issue.
-She died in February 1988 at 12, several months before the release of Poltergeist III, the final chapter in the original series.
+Poltergeist's iconic young star Heather O'Rourke (aka Carol Anne, who said the famous "They're here" line) was incredibly young when she died of cardiac arrest and septic shock caused by a misdiagnosed intestinal issue.
+She died in February 1988 at 12, several months before the release of "Poltergeist III," the final chapter in the original series.

-One Cast Member Barely Escaped Death
+A Cast Member Barely Escaped Death

 Lou Perryman played the small role of Pugsley in the original film.
 He was 67 years old when a recently released ex-convict killed him in his own home with an ax.